owenroberts/mmp310/schedule.md

 ## Week 11 **Mobile Interaction**
 - [Mobile Events](notes/events/mobile)
 - [Game Dynamics](notes/game/dynamics)
-- **Assignemnt 11: Mobile Events**
+- **Assignment 11: Final Project Proposal**
-	- Implement mobile events in your game
-	- Adjust the speed and properties for game play
+	- Choose one of the previous projects to use as the basis for the final
-	- Add game dynamics to make the game more difficult over time
+	- Propose a substantial modification to the project

 <!--  start with simple array assignment